Want to give stunning presentations or watch movies on large screens straight from your iPhone? Check out these best mini projectors for iPhones!

 But those days are gone.

-Best Budget Mini Projector
+Best Budget Mini Projector for iPhone

 Apeman is an extremely lightweight pocket-sized mini projector that only weighs 0.44 pounds and has physical dimensions of 3.85 x 3.85 x 0.85 inches.
 As such, you can easily carry it around in your pocket and use it to cast a large projection in parties, office events, or anywhere else.